Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 ### Change the order of categories

-The order of categories within the catalog is also displayed in the products view.
+The order of categories within the catalog is also displayed in the product view.
 If you want to have a different order, change the order of categories in the desired way.

 #### Prerequisites